mosmn/Notes/sections/theo/networking/module1.md

 Each network uses different technologies to carry the communication signal | Capable of delivering data, voice, and video between many different types of devices over the same network infrastructure
 Each network had its own set of rules and standards | Uses the same set of rules, agreements, and implementation standards Multiple services ran on multiple networks. | Multiple services run on a single network.

+# 1.6 Reliable Networks

+### Network Architecture

+In this context, network architecture refers to the technologies used to build the network.
+It is the foundation of the network and is the most important factor in determining the reliability of the network. to meet user expectations, the network must address the following: Fault Tolerance, Scalability, Quality of Service (QoS), Security

+### Fault Tolerance

+Fault tolerance network limits the number of devices affected during a failure.

+it does that by having multiple paths between the source and destination devices. this is called Redundancy.

+Packet switching networks are inherently fault tolerant because they use multiple paths to send data. it breaks down a single message into smaller packets and sends them along different paths. that way the UX is not affected if one of the paths fails.

+### Scalability

+When a network is scalable, it means it can quickly expand to support new users and applications without affecting(degrading) the performance of the network.

+### Quality of Service (QoS)

+Network congestion, occurs when the demand for network bandwidth exceeds its availability.

+Network bandwidth is measured in the number of bits that can be transmitted in a single second, or bits per second (bps).

+Devices will hold the packets in memory until resources become available to transmit them.

+This is handled by having a QoS policy that prioritizes certain types of traffic over others.
+The type of traffic is important not the content of the traffic.

+### Security

+Tow types of security:
+- Network infrastructure security: Physical security of network devices by preventing unauthorized access to the network.
+- Information security: Protecting the data that is transmitted over the network.

+Three goals of network security:
+- Confidentiality – only intended recipients can read the data
+- Integrity – assurance that the data has not be altered with during transmission
+- Availability – assurance of timely and reliable access to data for authorized users

+# 1.7 Network Trends